 Infographic: The do’s and don’t of making a toast in French

 How to say cheers in French explained in a video

 Reading through these instructions and learning how to say cheers in French when drinking as well as ensure that you’re following the rules and avoiding embarrassing mistakes, all at once, might not be easy for a non-French native.
 Don’t worry, I made this how-to video to make you master the ritual of clinking glasses like a French in no time.

-You can also watch this video to learn more on how to say cheers in French.
+You can also watch this video to learn more about how to say cheers in French.
 If you enjoy the content, please subscribe to my YouTube channel.

 Making a toast at a French wedding